-Ulster County Departments of the Environment (DoEnv), Public Works (DPW), Information Services (IS), Health, and Planning work together to implement the Stormwater Management Program (SWMP).
+Ulster County Departments of the Environment (DoEnv), Public Works (DPW), Information Services (IS), Health, and Planning work together to implement the Stormwater Management Program (SWMP) (see Figure 1.).
 This document provides specific details of the efforts that Ulster County undertakes to ensure that pollution from stormwater runoff to our surface waterbodies is reduced or eliminated "to the maximum extent practicable."

-We would like to acknowledge the great contributions made by our partner agencies Ulster County Soil and Water Conservation District (UCSWCD), Cornell Cooperative Extension-Ulster County (CCE-UC), and Ulster County Resource Recovery Agency (UCRRA) in helping us to achieve our goals.
+We would like to acknowledge the great contributions made by our partner agencies Ulster County Soil and Water Conservation District (UCSWCD), Cornell Cooperative Extension-Ulster County (CCE-UC), Ulster County Resource Recovery Agency (UCRRA), and Ulster County's local watershed groups in helping us to achieve our goals.